djiti/csharp/README.md

 - Clone this repo in VS Code.
 - Install all suggested extensions.
 - Open the files `toy/JustSomeCode.cs` and `toy/JustSomeCode.Tests.cs` side by side.
+- Build the solution using `Terminal`, `Run Build Task`, `dotnet: build`.
-- Click on the Testing panel icon panel on the left (notice how the tooltip says "Testing").
-Run all tests.
+- Click on the Testing panel icon panel on the left (notice how the tooltip says "Testing"). `Run Tests`.
-- Fix the code in JustSomeCode.cs so that tests pass :-)
+- Fix the code in `JustSomeCode.cs` so that tests pass :-)